Drpirouzan/Persian-Readability/README.md

 # Persian Readability (Flesch–Dayani)

-A lightweight Python script to calculate the **Flesch–Dayani readability score** for Persian (Farsi) text — with an optional POS-enhanced syllable counter for higher accuracy.
+A lightweight Python script to calculate the **Flesch–Dayani readability score** for Persian (Farsi) text, with an optional POS-enhanced syllable counter for higher accuracy.

 ---